Brian Blanchard

-Brian Blanchard (born November 7, 1958) is an American attorney, judge, and former Democratic politician.
-He currently serves as a judge of the Wisconsin Court of Appeals in Madison-based District IV.
+Brian Blanchard (born November 7, 1958) is an American lawyer, judge, and former politician.
+He is a judge of the Wisconsin Court of Appeals in the Madison-based District IV; originally elected in 2010, he has announced he will retire in November 2026.
+He previously served nine years as district attorney of Dane County, Wisconsin, and served seven years as an assistant U.S. attorney in the Northern District of Illinois.

 Biography

-Born in State College, Pennsylvania, Judge Brian W. Blanchard graduated from the University of Michigan with honors and from the Northwestern University School of Law, where he was Editor-In-Chief of the Northwestern Law Review.
+Born in State College, Pennsylvania, Judge Brian W. Blanchard graduated from the University of Michigan with honors and from the Northwestern University School of Law, where he was editor-in-chief of the Northwestern University Law Review.
 Blanchard is married to Mary Blanchard and has three children; Will, Ben, and Allison.

 Career

-Blanchard was an Assistant United States Attorney in Chicago, Illinois, from 1990 to 1997.
-In 1997, he moved to Madison, Wisconsin and joined a private practice.
+Blanchard was an assistant United States attorney in Chicago, Illinois, from 1990 to 1997.
+In 1997, he moved to Madison, Wisconsin, and joined a private practice.
 He later became district attorney of Dane County, Wisconsin, and served in that position from 2001 until his election to the Court of Appeals in 2010.